healx/terraform-provider-nftower/docs/resources/compute_environment.md

 - `date_created` (String) The datetime the workspace was created.
 - `id` (String) The ID of this resource.
 - `last_updated` (String) The last updated datetime of the workspace.
 - `status` (String) The status of the workspace.
-Can be CREATING, AVAILABLE or ERRORED.
+Can be CREATING, AVAILABLE, ERRORED or INVALID.

 <a id="nestedblock--aws_batch"></a>
 ### Nested Schema for `aws_batch`